 Suspension of Seniors

 The University may allow a student with 90 or more hours in a specified degree program who has failed to meet the retention grade-point average of 2.0 or the semester GPA of 2.0 to enroll in up to 15 additional semester hours in a further attempt to achieve the retention GPA requirement.
 During these 15 hours of enrollment, the student must achieve a minimum 2.0 semester GPA during each enrollment or raise his/her retention GPA to 2.0 or above.
 This senior suspension exception can be exercised only once per student.

 Readmission of Suspended Students

 Students who are academically suspended from Rogers State University will not be allowed to reenter the University for at least one regular semester (fall or spring) except as provided in the suspension appeals process.
 Any student who has been suspended for at least one regular semester may apply for readmission to Rogers State University.
-The student will need to send a letter of reapplication to the Enrollment Management declaring his/her intent and a plan of action.
-Enrollment Management will determine if the conditions that led to the academic suspension have been corrected.
-If, in the judgment of the Enrollment Management, the student has a reasonable chance of academic success, he/she will be permitted to reenter the University.
+The student will need to send a letter of reapplication to the Office of Admissions declaring his/her intent and a plan of action.
+The Office of Admissions will determine if the conditions that led to the academic suspension have been corrected.
+If, in the judgment of the Office of Admissions, the student has a reasonable chance of academic success, he/she will be permitted to reenter the University.
 The following criteria will apply to all students readmitted to Rogers State University after serving at least one regular semester on academic suspension.